-To prepare the slides, you can label and ring slides with the Dako hydrophobic marker (as shown below) to keep the antibody solution on the tissue section and prevent it from running off the slide and the tissue drying out.
-The hydrophobic marker MUST be stored in the fridge after use.
+To prepare the slides, you can label and ring slides with a hydrophobic marker (as shown below) to keep the antibody solution on the tissue section and prevent it from running off the slide and the tissue drying out.
+The hydrophobic marker MUST be stored in the fridge after use with the cap facing down.
+If no marker is available, you can wipe around the tissue on the slides with a kimwipe to create a "well" for the solutions you are adding to the slide instead.